byrd-laif/soilMakers/lifeStylesForChange/vivariumSalonCircleElements.md

 ***Establishing the center***

 The center of a circle is like the hub of a wheel: all energies pass through it, and it holds the rim together.
-To help people remember how the hub helps the group, the center of a circle usually holds objects that represent the intention of the circle.
+To help people remember how the hub helps the group, the *center* of a circle usually holds object/s that represent the intention of the circle.
 Any symbol that fits this purpose or adds beauty will serve: flowers, a bowl or basket, a candle.
 Choose something fairly simple that suits the environment, honors local ecological culture, or symbolically represents group intention.

 ***Check-in/Greeting***